Non-Destructive Testing

 ● Thermal Analysis

-Infrared thermography provides thermal analysis to detect energy loss through different parts of building, highlighting failures of insulation and/or fenestration and where to focus to mitigate against such loss.
+Infrared thermography provides thermal analysis to detect energy loss through different parts of a building, highlighting failures of insulation and/or fenestration and where to focus to mitigate against such loss.

 ● Acoustic Testing